Meet our Ministers

 Ordained by The Christward Ministry

-Here you can meet our ministers, each ordained here at Questhaven, who inspire us regulary on Sunday, help conduct our Weekend Retreats and perform our Ministry services.
+Here you can meet our active ministers, each ordained here at Questhaven, who inspire us regularly on Sunday, help conduct our Weekend Retreats and perform our Ministry services.
 Each of our ministers were ordained at Questhaven by The Christward Ministry.
 Several of our ministers were ordained by our founder, Reverend Flower A. Newhouse.

 Reverend Blake Isaac grew up on the grounds of Questhaven.
-He is a life-long student of the founder of this retreat, the Reverend Flower A. Newhouse.
+He is a lifelong student of the founder of this retreat, the Reverend Flower A. Newhouse.
 This unique opportunity provided him rare insight into both the mystical and practical aspects of her work.
 Blake's career in education has included teaching math and serving as principal in a local school district.
 He is currently the Director of Questhaven Retreat and The Christward Ministry.
 A teacher and lecturer at heart, his greatest love comes in sharing the spiritual journey with others.

 Reverend Julie Hilt, a lifelong esoteric student, started her journey in the Spiritualist Church in London.
 Her interior search for the deeper meaning of life led her to the work of the Reverend Flower A. Newhouse.
 Julie was introduced to Flower's work through her book, The Reality of Angels.
 This ignited a passion for all that Flower revealed about Christian Mysticism.
 Julie devotes her time to a small prison ministry.
 She seeks to restore those affected by incarceration through the principles of refinement of character and consciousness as found in the teachings of the Reverend Flower A. Newhouse.